ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. Editing transliterated fields does not change the data entered in the primary language field
 1. The system also validates the maximum character length in the transliterated field and ensures that it is same as the limits defined for the primary language field.
 1. If no secondary language is set, system does not do any transliteration and will display empty space instead.
 1. Numeric fields are not transliterated.
-The same numerals are displayed in the in the secondary language section of the page and are not editable.
+The same numerals are displayed in the secondary language section of the page and are not editable.

 Master data selections are not transliterated.
-Instead, the translated master data values are displayed in the secondary language section of the page and are not editable
+Instead, the master data as setup in the secondary language is displayed in the relevant section.

 The Registration Officer can then view the preview page